nbrandolino/clear-history/README.md

 ## About

-  This software is a simple bash script that clears all commandline history (bash, zsh, etc.).
+  This software is a simple bash script that clears all command line history (bash, zsh, etc.).

 Installation